That Certain Something: Production

 The film was the first from Argosy Films and was made with the assistance of a bank overdraft from the New South Wales government.
 It was directed by Clarence Badger, a Hollywood director who had retired to Australia.
 The original title was Daughters of Australia.

 Badger was commissioned to make a story in Australia.
 He did not want to make a war story or heavy drama but something bright.
 He felt "Australia deserves something better than the 'hayseed' angle, which has, for the most part, predominated in film stories for Australian productions."
 So he decided to write his own story, based in part on his experiences in Australia of being pursued by aspiring actors.
 "I never realised that there were-so many amateur players in Australia.
 Every second person I met seemed to belong to some dramatic group or little theatre."
 The story of the script has many personal elements from Badger's experiences making Rangle River.

 Most of the cast came from actors in radio.
 Megan Edwards had only appeared in a few stage shows before being cast in the lead.
 She later received a three-year contract from a Hollywood manager.
 Howard Craven was her romantic lead.

 The seven-week shoot took place at Pagewood Studios; it was first movie made there in three years.
 Filming started April 1940.
 The colonial sequence was especially researched.
 The camera crew included notable cameraman John Howes, who died aged 29.

 The Bulletin declared in April 1940 "About 300 persons are employed, and the first venture is described as a film set in Australia without being too conscious of the fact."

-Release
+Reception

 Despite securing distribution from RKO, reception to the film from critics and the public was poor.

 Variety wrote "So-so fare for minor spot in minor zones.
 Given a city bid, pic zeroed right from preem, slapping house into a loss on forced two weeks.
 Useless for U. S.; likewise doubtful if British dates would mean much unless there’s a drastic. shortage of product there.
 Clarence Badger... has brought nothing new to the screen with this homebrewer.
 Cast, recruited mostly from the radio field, shows little screen talent."